 Waterfall Hikes Adventure Trip Planning Supplies

 Having the right supplies is incredibly important.
 You’ll notice a strong focus on tech here – comes with my personality.
-Making sure my phone can be quick charged is incredibly important.
+Making sure my phone can be quickly charged is incredibly important.
 I also use a battery bank for long hikes.
 I burn through a ton of battery taking photos and video.
-Also, I use location tracking apps which certainly doesn’t help.
+Also, I use location-tracking apps which certainly doesn’t help.
 The battery bank is my insurance against getting lost and not having a way to get emergency help.
-A fast MicroSD card is imperative for on the fly video and photo recording – read my article the best MicroSD cards.
+A fast MicroSD card is imperative for on-the-fly video and photo recording – read my article the best MicroSD cards.

 I prefer a brightly colored backpack for high visibility, in the rare chance I am lost and need someone to find me.
 I also don’t want to get shot by someone hunting.
 I’ve always been thrilled with Osprey products.
 The reservoir makes carrying water a lot easier.
 I have considered getting a second and filling it with coffee.
 I included a cleaning kit, which you should be using if you use any sort of water reservoir.
 This ensures you don’t taste algae or mold after a while.
 Also, I can’t leave out socks!
 My absolute favorite socks are Darn Tough.
 They have been amazing for hiking, you can wear them several days in hot and cold, and my feet don’t stink.
 Plus, they have a lifetime warranty if they wear out, replacements are sent for free.

 - MicroSD Card

 - Hydration reservoir

 - Darn Tough socks